the-haive/search-client/GETTING_STARTED.md

 The central class is the [[SearchClient]].
 To start using it you will need to create a new instance of it.

-**Note: If you are embedding the library via a script-tag then all the library features are in the IntelliSearch namespace.**
+**Note: If you are embedding the library via a script-tag then all the library features are in the Haive namespace.**

 The constructor takes one parameter (`settings`: [[ISettings]]), where at least the [[Settings.baseUrl]] must be set.